wp-plugins/secondary-title/readme.txt

 == Changelog ==

+= 0.3 =
+* Added HTML support in title format (thanks to C0BALT).
+* Added option to set the position of the secondary title input field within the admin interface (thanks to Vangelis).
+* Added translation to Thai.
+* Updated translation files.

 = 0.2 =
-* Installs default values on first plugin activation.
+* Installs default values on plugin activation.
 * Added screenshots.
-* Added $prefix parameter.
+* Added $prefix parameter for get_secondary_title() and the_secondary_title().
 * Updated FAQ.

 = 0.1 =
 * Initial Release.

 == Upgrade Notice ==

+= 0.3 =
+HTML support and new features.

 = 0.2 =
 Major changes, screenshots, FAQ, parameters.